hamza-cskn/obliviate-invs/.github/ISSUE_TEMPLATE/bug-report.md

 - [ ] I explained the expected behavior.
 - [ ] I explained current behavior.
-- [ ] I shared console outputs or I said there is no output.
+- [ ] I shared console outputs or said there was no output.
+(Please do not use pastesbin.com.
+Here is an alternative: https://pastes.dev/)
 - [ ] I did not assume that people already knew what I was doing.